 - We, us, our, Manager, Portfolio Manager, Trustee and NewGen refer to NewGen Asset Management Limited in its capacity as trustee, manager and portfolio manager of the Funds. - You refers to an individual investor and everyone who invests or may invest in the Funds. - Unitholder refers to an owner of a unit. - Fund or Funds refers to one or more of our NewGen funds that are offered to the public under this Prospectus and listed on the cover.
-The Funds are alternative mutual funds that are subject to National Instrument 81-101 Mutual Fund Prospectus Disclosure ("NI 81-101"), National Instrument 81-102 Investment Funds ("NI 81-102") and National Instrument 81-104 Alternative Mutual Funds ("NI 81-104"). - Dealer refers to both the dealer and the registered representative in your province who advises you on your investments. - Registered Plans refer to RRSPs, RRIFs, TFSAs, RESPs and DPSPs, each as defined under the "Optional Services Registered Plans" section of this Simplified Prospectus. - Prospectus refers to this Simplified Prospectus.
+The Funds are alternative mutual funds that are subject to National Instrument 81-101 Mutual Fund Prospectus Disclosure ("NI 81-101") and National Instrument 81-102 Investment Funds ("NI 81-102"). - Dealer refers to both the dealer and the registered representative in your province who advises you on your investments. - NAV means net asset value. - Registered Plans refer to RRSPs, RRIFs, TFSAs, FHSAs, RESPs and DPSPs, each as defined under the "Optional Services Registered Plans" section of this Prospectus. - Prospectus refers to this simplified prospectus.